qrkourier/qrkourier.github.io/content/pages/projects.md

 title: Projects
 icon: fas fa-wrench

-I am interested in collaborating with musicians and film makers on set and in the studio as a drummer, recordist, sound designer, or photographer.
+I am looking for opportunities to collaborate with musicians and film makers on set and in the studio as a drummer, recordist, sound designer, or photographer.
 I'm not looking for employment or contract opportunities at the moment.

 ## Open Source Software